sensu/sensu-go/cli/GUIDELINES.md

 - When adding a new command that shows expanded details of a resource consider naming the command `info`.

-## Subcommands Conventions
+## Subcommand Conventions

 ### Lists

+- The "at a glance" view.
-- Use a table element.
+- Use a table element. [details](#table).
-- Highlight primary identifier by using the colour blue.
+- Highlight primary identifier by using the colour blue. [details](#colour-elems).
+- Highlight any values important values with red. (eg. failing check status.) [details](#colour-elems).
 - colspan is limited; limit columns to only the most important ones.
-- The "at a glance" view.

 ### Info

+- List all fields of resource in a legible consistent manner.
-- Use a list element to display all values of resource.
+- Use a list element to display all values of resource. [details](#lists).
+- Highlight primary identifier by using the colour blue. [details](#colour-elems).
+- Highlight any values important values with red. (eg. failing check status.) [details](#colour-elems).
 - Comma separate values when displaying slices with limited number of entries.
 - Use a list element when displaying slices with many entries or entries with long names.

 ### Create

-- Support creation through an interactive mode
+- Support creation through an interactive mode. [details](#interactive-prompts).
-- Support creation through arguments and flags
+- Support creation through arguments and flags.
-- Ideally validate input before firing POST request
+- Validate input before firing POST request.
-- As much as possible return good errors
+- As much as possible return helpful error messages.
 - "Created." message should be returned on success.

 ### Update